princenarula222/Image_Classifier/README.md

 # Train, test and save the model
 Run 'ImageClassification.ipynb' with Jupyter Notebook.
-Model file containing the architecture, weights and training configuration is saved as 'trained_model.h5' in the root folder.
+Model weights are saved as 'model_weights.h5' in the root folder.
 I have provided a sample dataset in the 'cats-dogs-monkeys-cows' folder for reference.
 You may add your own images or modify the dataset altogether.
 Make sure you take care of the configured paths.